Who is this for?

 - Seek Input & Network

-With diverse expertise across faculties, departments, campuses, U of T has many resources to help bring ideas to life.
-Startup companies can take advantage of U of T’s growing ecosystem of accelerators, courses, and programming across a diverse range of sectors and company stages.
+With diverse expertise across faculties, departments, campuses, U of T has many resources to build sustainable companies.
+Startups can take advantage of U of T’s growing ecosystem of accelerators, courses, and programming across a diverse range of sectors and company stages.
+Accessing U of T’s network is one way to engage advisors and investors.

 Learn more about University of Toronto Entrepreneurship.